-The OU has launched the new Social Worker Degree Apprenticeship will provide a vital new work-based route into the profession.
+The OU has launched a Social Worker Degree Apprenticeship which provides a vital new work-based route into the profession in England.

 Councils and organisations from the private and voluntary sector can utilise apprenticeship levy funds to train both new and existing social care support staff.
 The apprenticeship builds on the University's long-standing experience of delivering social work training.

 The Social Worker Degree Apprenticeship is a practice-based learning programme that combines on and off-the-job learning and development, delivered flexibly around the demands of the organisation.
 Apprentices will develop new skills and knowledge whilst carrying out a job role as part of a team in a social care setting.

 At the end of the programme, apprentices will receive an honours degree and be eligible to apply for registration as a social worker.

 If you are an employer who may be interested in supporting staff on to our Social Work Degree Apprenticeships, we would love to hear from you!
 To get in touch, call our Business Development Unit on 0300 303 0122 or email firstname.lastname@example.org